by Jake Rytlewski, September 2019

 Work, family, and other commitments can make completing every workout a challenge.
 Even if you can only ride for one hour, perform the intervals and try to balance your time so that you can consistently ride each training day.
 It’s better to ride for one hour each training day rather than three hours one day a week.
 Set a personal goal for your own Iceman because improving as a cyclist is all about setting goals and working toward them.

 Jake is an Associate Coach with FasCat Coaching.
 He is a full time professional USA cycling and TrainingPeaks certified coach and finished 7th overall in the 2009 IceMan.
-To talk with Jake about racing the IceMan, and building power on the bike, please call 720.406.7444, or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
+To talk with Jake about racing the IceMan, and building power on the bike fill out our New Athlete Questionnaire to set up a Coaching Consultation.